jmartindf/voxduo/content/shownotes/goldenage/goldenage000.md

+Why didn't Adam and Joe like STAR WARS: ROGUE ONE?
+And why did everyone else?
+They talk about it on the experimental first episode of The Golden Age.

 - The Xerox Machine Should Have a Title Credit
     - [Disney buys Lucasfilm for $4 billion - USA TODAY](http://www.usatoday.com/story/money/business/2012/10/30/disney-star-wars-lucasfilm/1669739/)
 - The Problem With So Many Characters